 The posterior cruciate ligament (PCL) is one of the four main ligaments of the knee responsible for keeping the knee stable.
 The PCL prevents the shin bone (tibia) from sliding too far backward and keeps the shin bone in position with the thigh bone (femur).
 The PCL is the strongest ligament in the knee; therefore, a PCL injury is rare and accounts for approximately 20 percent of ligament injuries.
-Dr. Brian Waterman, orthopedic knee specialist serving patients in the Chicago, Westchester, Oak Brook and Hinsdale, Illinois communities, specializes in treating PCL injuries, such as a PCL tear or other similar ligament injury.
+Dr. Brian Waterman, orthopedic knee specialist serving patients in Winston Salem, Greensboro, High Point, North Carolina specializes in treating PCL injuries, such as a PCL tear or other similar ligament injury.

 A PCL injury is most often caused by a powerful force to the knee in a sports activity or other traumatic event such as a motor vehicle accident.
 This ligament injury can occur when a basketball player falls on the knee while in a bent position, a hockey player hits the goalpost while sliding on the ice or when an individual hits the dashboard of a car in an automobile accident while in a bent position.